philippines69/carlcastroarchives/_posts/2023-10-16-openhouse.md

 <figure><img src="https://i.imgur.com/FxtzVEb.png" style="width:500px;"> </figure>

 This pic was taken while we were on the way to the COE building.
-A photographer caught our eye and we asked them to take a picture of us.
+A photographer caught our eye and we asked them to take a picture of us..